PDEGuild/DFK_Leveling_Script/README.md

 ### Instructions

 1. Install Python on your local machine
-2. Copy these files into a folder and replace the following:
+2. Copy these files into a folder and make the following customizations:

 `private` // for your private key, in the config.py file